 My favourite variety is White Lisbon but you might also like to try ‘Performer’.
 Both are available from most seed houses.

-Best grown under cloches outdoors.
+Best grown under cloches outdoors in my area.
 But they do well in greenhouses or cold frames as well.

 You can plant garlic cloves in modules in a cold frame or cold greenhouse in November.
 Or if you live in a mild area, plant in their final positions outdoors.
 You do need good free-draining soil and low rainfall for this to be successful most years.